sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-keyinfluencer/hcpps-rest-ps-keyinfluencer.md

 ---
-title: SAP Cloud Platform predictive services, Test the "Key Influencer" HCP predictive service from a REST client
+title: SAP Cloud Platform predictive services, Test the "Key Influencer" SAP Cloud Platform predictive service from a REST client
-description: Using a REST client, you will test the "Key Influencer" HCP predictive service from a REST client
+description: Using a REST client, you will test the "Key Influencer" SAP Cloud Platform predictive service from a REST client
 tags: [ tutorial>beginner, products>sap-hana, products>sap-cloud-platform ]
 ---